ollieLtd/msgphp/docs/ddd/collections.md

 ### `MsgPhp\Domain\GenericPaginatedDomainCollection`

-A first-class citizen paginated domain collection compatible with any `iterable` value.
+A generic paginated collection compatible with any `iterable` value.

 ### Infrastructural